 Lapita was the daughter of a sage and was brought up in a hermitage.
 She had a favourite spot in the forest, which was a small heaven for her.
-It was lush green bower, with sweet fragrant flowers and humming bees all around.
+It was a lush green bower, with sweetly fragrant flowers and humming bees all around.
 At this place, once she had offered water to two thirsty Kinnars, who in return had offered her a boon.
 The simple Lapita did not know what to ask for.
 So she asked instead, “What can you offer me?”

-Kinnars were mythical creatures, and they said that all they could offer was a life like theirs.
+Kinnars were mythical creatures, and they said that all they could offer was life like theirs.
 Lapita wondered, what kind of a life would that be?
 “A life of love and that of a lover and none other.
 There was no place for a third in their love, not even offspring’s, but a life of everlasting love,” said the Kinnars.
 Lapita wondered if that was life at all, and the Kinnars assured her that it sure was life.
 Lapita opted for a life of everlasting love and since then was waiting for her lover in this bower of hers.

 Related reading: Love in Mahabharata: An instrument of Change and for Revenge